GRAINS-Chicago wheat, corn rally as export sales top forecasts

 "The forecast is kind of murky," Vaclavik said.

-(Additional reporting by Gus Trompiz in Paris and Peter Hobson in Canberra; Editing by Alison Williams)
+(Additional reporting by Gus Trompiz in Paris and Peter Hobson in Canberra; Editing by Alison Williams and Mark Porter)

 ((brendan.obrien@thomsonreuters.com;))